Loading image...Kiro

 /model

-Switch to a different AI model.
+Switch to a different AI model or set your default model preference.

 bash

-# Show current model > /model # Switch model > /model claude-3-5-sonnet > /model gpt-4
+# Show current model > /model # Save current model as default for future sessions > /model set-current-as-default

 /agent